Draup/draup_django/README.md

 ## Limitation :
    * `updateObjectDependencies` will not work in case of unique constraint,one to one field in model.
    * Please feel free to share your thoughts and feedback at info@draup.com .

+## About Draup :

+  [Draup](https://draup.com) is an enterprise decision-making platform for global CXO leaders in sales and talent domains.
+Draup combines machine     learning with human curation to help organizations make data-driven strategic decisions.
+The platform is powered by machine-   generated models, which are augmented by a team of analysts adding their learning-based insights to provide a 360-degree       transactable view of their sales and talent ecosystem.